Woman complains of pain and doctors find cup stuck in her bladder - Marie Claire Magazine

 The diagnosis of a medical case in Tunisia surprised doctors at a hospital.
 A 45-year-old woman complained of severe pain in the abdominal region.
 Until then, the case was treated as a possible urinary infection.
 Until, after undergoing tests, doctors found a cup in the patient’s bladder.

 according to NY Post, doctors were surprised when tests revealed that there was a glass inside her bladder.
-By means of an x-ray, it was possible to observe a glass surrounded by an 8 cm wide bladder stone.
+By means of an x-ray it was possible to observe a glass surrounded by a stone in the bladder of 8 cm of width.
 The woman then revealed that she had used the cup as a sex toy a few years earlier.

 According to the publication, she had inserted it into the urethra instead of the vagina.
 The case was published in a medical journal and although the medical report does not mention it, she could have been practicing what is known as a “urethral probing”, a risky activity that involves inserting an object into the urethra – the tube through which urine passes – to “increase sexual pleasure and arousal,” read the article published in Wed MD.